Installations

 Lip Adjustable Mounts: See below.

-while stationary and clear of surrounding metal and get an approximate idea of SWR there.
+with vehicle stationary and clear of surrounding metal, may help to give an idea of SWR before the hole(s) is/are made.

 Magnet mount on corner of pickup truck cab: